 In the spirit of giving back, here are a few tips based off of my experience:

-🕶 Bring and wear sunglasses, hats, a small backpack, layers to bundle up in the evening, and a scarf!
+?
+It is prudent that you bring and wear good quality and brand sunglasses, hats, a small backpack, layers to bundle up in the evening, and a scarf!
 Yes, they may seem like an overrated fashion statement, but they are actually practical.

 On your next trip, give ZenMap a whirl!
 It’ll make planning more fun, visually appealing, and genuinely educational… plus you are supporting independent bloggers, which is always a great thing.